tig/winprint/README.md

 * Sheet Definitions make it easy to save settings for frequent print jobs.
 * Headers and Footers support detailed file nad print information macros with rich date/time formatting.

-## Installing WinPrint
+## Installing

-On Windows: Download and run the setup file.
+**On Windows**: Download and run the setup file.
 Once installed, WinPrint can be started from the Start menu or command line.
 The installer adds WinPrint to the `PATH` so that typing `winprint` from any command prompt will run the app.

-On Linux: *Describe all the incantations requried to get .NET installed, the right `libgdiplus`, etc...
-Including (probably) compliling the kernel.
-Oh, and have different instructions for each distro.
-Did I mention how much I hate linux?*
+**On Linux**: Good luck.
+Start by cloning the WinPrint repo, installing .NET Core 3, and buildng.
+Then I have some C++ libraries I'm using under the covers that you'll have to grab and build too.
+You'll need JUST THE RIGHT version of `libgdiplus`.
+It might help if you re-compile your kernel.
+You know, all the stuff reqruied to make anything work on one of several Linux distros.
+Did I mention how much [I hate linux](https://ceklog.kindel.com/2011/10/21/i-sincerely-tried-but-i-still-hate-linux/)?
+(Seriously, it does work on Linux.
+But until someone begs me for it, I'm not spending another second on trying to build an installer.
+Submit an Issue if you really want help.)

-On Mac: *Describe, the installer.
-I'm sure I'll figure it out.*
+**On Mac**: I haven't even tried as my old Macbook Air died and Apple wont fix it.
+I refuse to buy anything from Apple (except for for my family who are all all-in with Apple...sigh).
+I'll buy beer for someone who contributes to getting the Mac version working.
+It should not be hard given I've proven the stupid things works on Linux already.

 ## Command Line Interface